Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

 \subsection{Singular and pseudo DP tangle equivalence}

-appeared in the context of the theory of Vassiliev's finite type knot invariants.
+\textit{Singular knot theory} appeared in the context of the theory of Vassiliev's finite type knot invariants (see references in \cites{Grishanov.Vassiliev1,Grishanov.Vassiliev2}).
 Singular knots are knots with finitely many rigid self-intersections, the singular crossings, interpreted as rigid vertices in a spatial graph.
 So singular link isotopy includes classical link isotopy together with rigid vertex isotopy.
-Fig.~\ref{Rsingularpseudo} exemplifies the diagrammatic moves in the theory that extend planar isotopy and the classical Reidemeister moves, as well as the singular forbidden moves, SF1, SF2 and sF3 (where the middle crossing could be real or singular).
+Figure~\ref{Rsingularpseudo} exemplifies the diagrammatic moves in the theory that extend planar isotopy and the classical Reidemeister moves, as well as the singular forbidden moves, sF1, sF2 and sF3 (where the middle crossing could be classical or singular).

-Another related diagrammatic category is that of {\it pseudo knots}.
-Pseudo diagrams of knots, links and spatial graphs were introduce by Hanaki in \cite{H} as projections on the 2-sphere with missing crossing information on some crossings, called `pre-crossings'.
+Another related diagrammatic category is the \textit{theory of pseudo knots}.
+Pseudo diagrams of knots, links and spatial graphs were introduce by Hanaki in \cite{H} as projections on the 2-sphere with apparently missing, rather hidden, crossing information on some crossings, called \textit{precrossings}.

 The theory of singular knots is closely related to the theory of pseudo knots.
-Namely, the diagrammatic {\it pseudo link isotopy} is generated by planar isotopy and the classical Reidemeister moves extended by the singular isotopy moves and the move pR1, which is the forbidden move sF1 in singular knot theory (all exemplified in Fig.~\ref{Rsingularpseudo}).
-Hence, pseudo knot theory can be realized as the quotient of the theory of singular knots, modulo the pseudo-Reidemeister move 1.
+Namely, the diagrammatic \textit{pseudo link isotopy} is generated by planar isotopy and the classical Reidemeister moves extended by the singular isotopy moves and the pseudo-Reidemeister move 1, denoted pR1, which is the forbidden move sF1 in singular knot theory (all exemplified in Figure~\ref{Rsingularpseudo}).
+Hence, pseudo knot theory can be realized as the quotient of singular knot theory, modulo the pR1 move.

-Several invariants of pseudo knots are constructed in \cite{HJMR}, while in \cite{D3} and in \cite{D5}, the theories of pseudo links and singular links in the Solid Torus and in handlebodies are introduced.

-\begin{remark} Pseudo knots make up a novel and significant model for DNA knots since there are some DNA knots where it is difficult to distinguish (even with electron microscope) the relative positions of the two arcs in some crossings.
-Analogous situation can certainly occur also in {\it worn textiles}, which thus can be modelled by pseudo DP tangles. \end{remark}
+Pseudo knots make up a novel and significant model for DNA knots since there are some DNA knots where it is difficult to distinguish (even with electron microscope) the relative positions of the two arcs in some crossings.
+Analogous situation can certainly occur also in \textit{worn textiles}, which thus can be modeled by pseudo DP tangles.